 9. WD 2TB Portable External Gaming Drive

-Like the Seagate XBox drive, this Western Digital 2 TB model is targeted as a PS4 hard drive, but it can work as an external option for any computer or modern console that supports external drives.
-The result is a pretty standard WD external model, but that's not necessarily a bad thing.
-Whether you're looking to bring your games with you to a friend's house or simply make sure you have enough space for updates and patches, this is a great option for an external drive that doesn't require you to possess any technical knowledge.
+Like the Seagate Xbox drive, this Western Digital 2 TB model is targeted as a PS4 hard drive, but it can work as an external option for any computer or modern console that supports external drives.
+The result is a pretty standard WD external model.
+Whether you're looking to bring your games with you to a friend's house or simply want to make sure you have enough space for updates and patches, this is a great option for an external drive that doesn't require you to possess any technical knowledge.

-That said, it's a pretty stripped down model.
+That being said, this is a pretty stripped-down model.
 As with all models compatible with gaming consoles, it makes use of a USB 3.1 connection, but it doesn't have any special bells or whistles to distinguish it from the competition.

 10. Toshiba L200 Internal Hard Drive

-Laptop hard drives are by necessity not going to be as good as their desktop alternatives, but Toshiba makes the most out of the inherent limitations and produces a strong model with their L200.
+Laptop hard drives are by necessity not going to be as good as their desktop alternatives, but Toshiba makes the most out of the inherent limitations with their L200.
 This is first and foremost a budget option.
 That means decent performance, a great price, and a decent but not overwhelming amount of storage capacity.
 The $70 price tag for a laptop model with 2 TB is pretty good, and the balance that this model offers only enhances that value.

-Since this is a laptop hard drive, energy performance is going to be much more important than with a 3.5" drive.
+Since this is a laptop hard drive, energy efficiency is going to be much more important than with a 3.5" drive.
 Toshiba gets it right on this front.
-It only requires 1.5 watts per load, and it maintains low temperature levels even when running high power tasks.
+It only requires 1.5 watts per load, and it maintains low temperature levels even when running high-power tasks.
 It's not flashy, but it's a solid option for a lean gaming laptop.

 Best Hard Drives for Gaming Buyer’s Guide

 There are two ways that a hard drive can connect to your computer.
 SATA, or serial ATA, is one of the oldest and most common ports available in a motherboard.
-Whether you’re looking at a traditional HDD, an SSD, or a hybrid drive, any drive that’s designed to be installed within your computer frame is going to use a SATA drive.
+Whether you’re looking at a traditional HDD, an SSD, or a hybrid drive, most drives designed to be installed within your computer frame will use a SATA connection.
+There are some exceptions, such as in M.2 SSDs, but SATA is by far the most common.
 While different legacies of SATA offer different data transfer speeds, the modern standard is 6 Gbp/s.
 If you ever see a hard drive that promises a rate below this, it’s best avoided.
 The advantage of internal hard drives is that they typically run at faster speeds and offer larger storage capacities for their price.

 Hard drives that employ USB connectivity are designed to be used as external drives.
 While they’re often a bit slower and smaller in capacity than their internal alternatives, they’re also easier and more flexible to use.
-Their plug and play interface means they can be carried with you and used with multiple consoles or PCs in much the same way as a flash drive, and they come pre-formatted to work with practically any device.
-If you want to use your external HDD with a console, you just want to make sure that they utilize the USB 3.0 format.
+Their plug-and-play interface means they can be carried with you and used with multiple consoles or PCs in much the same way as a flash drive, and they come pre-formatted to work with practically any device.
+If you want to use your external HDD with a console, you’ll just want to make sure that they utilize the USB 3.0 format.